henrygab/BusPirate5-firmware/src/deps/saferotp/README.md

 The one-time programmable fuses on the Raspberry Pi RP2350 chip provides a great deal of flexibility.
 The design has some nice features, such as built-in multiple ways to store redundant data.
+It also has much hidden complexity and edge cases.
+This library aims to provide a simpler, safer API surface to get and set data that is stored in the OTP fuses.

 ## Problems